- Jeanne M. Marrazzo, MD, Chair

-She has been a member of the committee to revise ACC/AHA Guidelines for the Management of Heart Failure, published in 2001 and most recently in 2005.
-She was the Chair of the ACC/AHA Guidelines focused update for heart failure published in March, 2009.
+She has been a member of the committee to revise American College of Cardiology/ American Heart Association (ACC/AHA) Guidelines for the Management of Heart Failure, published in 2001 and most recently in 2005.
+She was the Chair of the ACC/AHA Guidelines Focused Update for Heart Failure published in March 2009.
 She is now the Vice-Chair of that same committee.
-Dr. Jessup served on the American Heart Association’s Council of Clinical Cardiology Program Committee, and was a member-at-large on the AHA annual meeting’s program committee.
+Dr. Jessup served on the AHA Council of Clinical Cardiology Program Committee, and was a member-at-large on the AHA annual meeting’s program committee.
 She served for two years as the Chair of the Committee for Scientific Sessions Program of the AHA.
-She is a member of the Board of Directors of the national AHA and became President of the American Heart Association in June of 2013.
-She completed a 4-year term as an ABIM representative for the Residency Review Committee-Internal Medicine of the ACGME, and a 6-year term on the ABIM’s Cardiovascular Board.
-She has now joined the Board of the Advanced Heart Failure and Transplant cardiology secondary subspecialty, and is the Chair as of June 2012.
-She served as the Co-chairman of the ISHLT’s Heart Failure Council, and served on the Board of Directors of the ISHLT for three years.
-She was a member of the Executive Council of the Heart Failure Society of America, and recently served as the secretary for the HFSA.
-She is on the Steering committee of the INTERMACs registry for ventricular assist devices.
+She is a member of the national AHA Board of Directors and served as AHA president from 2013 to 2014.
+She completed a 4-year term as an ABIM representative for the Residency Review Committee-Internal Medicine of the Accreditation Council for Graduate Medical Education, and a 6-year term on the ABIM’s Cardiovascular Board.
+Dr. Jessup is currently the Chair of ABIM’s Cardiovascular Board and a member of the ABIM Council.
+She joined the inaugural Advanced Heart Failure and Transplant Cardiology Exam Committee, and served as Chair from June 2012 to 2014.
+She served as the co-Chairman of the International Society for Heart and Lung Transplantation’s (ISHLT) Heart Failure Council, and served on the Board of Directors of the ISHLT for three years.
+She was a member of the Executive Council of the Heart Failure Society of America (HFSA), and served as the Secretary for the HFSA.
+She is on the steering committee of the INTERMAC’s registry for ventricular assist devices.

 Dr. Jessup has published numerous articles as well as editorials, reviews, chapters and reports from committees on heart failure, as well as heart transplant.
 She has been recognized by The Best Doctors in America and in Philadelphia Magazine’s Top Docs issue.

-Dr. Jessup received her bachelor of arts degree from the University of Pennsylvania and a medical degree from Hahnemann Medical College in Philadelphia.
-She completed her residency in internal medicine at Hahnemann University Hospital and a cardiovascular fellowship at the Hospital of the University of Pennsylvania.
+Dr. Jessup received her bachelor’s degree from the University of Pennsylvania and a medical degree from Hahnemann Medical College in Philadelphia.
+She completed her residency in internal medicine at Hahnemann University Hospital and a cardiovascular fellowship at the Hospital of the University of Pennsylvania

 Paul Martin, MD